 Manufacturers sometimes market running gear according to gender, so where applicable, we've listed both women's and men's options below.

 However, the main difference between most men's and women's gear is usually the width and size.
 Regardless of how a product is labeled, choose the version that feels and works best for your body.

 Shoes are the most important part of your running kit.
 But don't just shop by what brand you've heard other runners buy.
 No one running shoe brand is best for every single runner.

 What's important is choosing a shoe that feels good on your feet and allows you to stride naturally.
 If your feet don't feel good, it makes it hard to continue on your route.
 Two big factors in that are:

 - Cushion vs. minimal: Do you need added cushion and support under your feet or do you prefer a more minimalist feel?

 - Overpronation vs. underpronation vs. neutral: It's important to know how you stride.
 Overpronation means your foot rolls inward; underpronation means your foot rolls outward; and neutral means your foot doesn't roll either way.

-Are you a roadrunner or trail runner?
-Or are you looking to do sprints on the track?
-The surface you're going to be running on matters in terms of what you're looking for in a shoe.
+If you're a trail runner, the surface you're going to be running on matters in terms of what you're looking for in a shoe.

 You could wear a cotton T-shirt and a pair of mesh shorts.
 But because they're not made for running, they'll end up weighing you down as you get sweatier, potentially holding you back from your next PR.